-Project proposals shall be funded for up to one year of activity, though implementers should indicate in their proposals if they will lengthen their project through co-funding.
+Project proposals shall be funded for at least one year of activity.
+Funding beyond the initial 12 months is not guaranteed, but we welcome proposals that can demonstrate how a project might be extended to further years with additional funding.
+Implementers should also indicate in their proposals if they intend to lengthen their project through other sources, such as co-funding.